Wild Patterns Reloaded: A Survey of Machine Learning Security against Training Data Poisoning: Concluding Remarks

 \section{Concluding Remarks}

 The increasing adoption of data-driven models in production systems demands a rigorous analysis of their reliability in the presence of malicious users aiming to compromise them.
 Within this survey, we systematize a broad spectrum of data poisoning attacks and defenses according to our modeling framework, and we exploit such categorization to match defenses with the corresponding attacks they prevent.
 Moreover, we provide a unified formalization for poisoning attacks via bilevel programming, and we spotlight resources (e.g., software libraries, datasets) that may be exploited to benchmark attacks and defenses.
 Finally, we trace the historical development of data literature since the early developments dating back to more than 20 years ago and find the open challenges and possible research directions that can pave the way for future development.
-In conclusion, we believe our contribution can help clarify what threats an ML system may encounter in adversarial settings and encourage further research developments in deploying trustworthy systems even in the presence of data poisoning threats.
+In conclusion, we believe our contribution can help clarify what threats an ML system may encounter in adversarial settings and encourage further research developments in deploying trustworthy systems even in the presence of data poisoning threats. \begin{acks} This work has been partly supported by: the PRIN 2017 project RexLearn (grant no. 2017TWNMH2), funded by the Italian Ministry of Education, University and Research; the EU's Horizon Europe research and innovation program under the project ELSA, grant agreement No 101070617; the project ``TrustML: Towards Machine Learning that Humans Can Trust’’, CUP: F73C22001320007, funded by Fondazione di Sardegna; the NRRP MUR program funded by the EU - NGEU under the project SERICS (PE00000014); and the COMET Programme managed by FFG in the COMET Module S3AI, funded by BMK, BMDW, and the Province of Upper Austria. \end{acks}